 Building back stronger

 Reconstruction phases represent rare opportunities to reduce the vulnerability of affected regions and countries.
-Hence, “building back better” must not only mean faster and more inclusive, but also stronger.
+Hence, “building back better” must not only mean faster and more inclusively, but also stronger.

 This principle refers in particular to resilient reconstruction that strengthens the ability of assets to withstand natural shocks.
 For instance, the large scale physical destruction experienced in 2017 by several Caribbean island states (including Dominica and Antigua & Barbuda) offers the opportunity to ensure that destroyed assets are reconstructed to more resilient standards – i.e. that they can withstand more intense events in the future.